umingpx/ASD-Screening-ML/README.md

 *   `asd_model.pkl`: The serialized model weights for the Random Forest classifier.
 *   `Processed_Dataset.csv`: The encoded toddler dataset used for training and validation.
 *   `feature_importance.png`: A visual distribution of behavioral feature weights.
-*   SHAP Integration: Backend logic to interpret Random Forest decision paths and map them to clinical terminology.
+*   `SHAP Integration`: Backend logic to interpret Random Forest decision paths and map them to clinical terminology.

 ---
 *Disclaimer: This is a screening tool designed for risk stratification and educational planning.
 It is not a substitute for professional clinical diagnosis.*